 From December 2017 to December 2018, marijuana job openings rose 76 percent.
 In December 2018, 1,512 job listings were posted on job boards.

 Marijuana job salaries depend on location, education, and experience level.
-Based on the latest numbers, cannabis industry recruiting platform Vangst released a 2019 job report where they divided the salary ranges into three percentiles: 25 percent, 50 percent, and 75 percent.
+Based on the latest numbers, cannabis industry recruiting platform Vangst released a 2019 job report that divided the salary ranges into three percentiles: 25 percent, 50 percent, and 75 percent.

 For example, the 75th percentile salary represents the salary averaged between the highest data point and the 50th percentile.
 Vangst also included information on the varying cost of living in different cities compared to the average.